smurph50/smurph50.github.io/about.markdown

 ### bio

 I'm Sean, a postdoc in the Chulan Kwon Lab in the Institue for Cell Engineering and School of Medicine.
 Previously, I completed my Ph.D. in Biomedical Engineering at Johns Hopkins University where I worked on engineering mature stem cell-derived cardiomyocytes in vitro by studying dynamic molecular pathways in postnatal mouse heart development.
-I grew up in Seattle and went to the University of Washington and left with a BS Bioengineering and BA Economics with a minor in Applied Mathematics.
+I grew up in the Seattle area and went to the University of Washington.
+I left with a BS Bioengineering and BA Economics with a minor in Applied Mathematics.
 At that time, I worked in the lab of Michael Laflamme, which focused on cell therapy for heart disease.

 ### mission